SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Docker Logs Source (DockerLog)

-Docker Logs Source is not supported by the OpenTelemetry Collector.
+Docker Logs Source (DockerLog) is not supported by the OpenTelemetry Collector.
+Refer to [Docker Logs Source](#docker-logs-source) for details.

 ### Docker Stats Source (DockerStats)